-The Title III program's goal to “Strengthen Student Retention” calls for a more hands-on approach to advising students with at-risk characteristics (i.e. conditionally admitted, first-generation, low income, low ACT scores, low high-school GPA, or academic deficiencies.)
-To address this goal, the ALP was developed as an initiative under a Title III grant previously administered by the Center for Teaching and Learning has developed the Faculty Advising Liaison Program.
+The Advising Liaison Program's goal to strengthen student retention by applying a more hands-on approach to advising students with at-risk characteristics (i.e. conditionally admitted, first-generation, low income, low ACT scores, low high-school GPA, or academic deficiencies.)
+To achieve this goal, the ALP was developed as an initiative under a Title III grant previously administered by the Center for Teaching and Learning.

-Exemplary faculty advisors were chosen by the Academic Deans and Department Chairs in their colleges to serve as advising liaisons.
-Faculty advising liaisons from each academic department advise incoming freshmen who display one or more at-risk characteristics.
-The advising liaisons implement intrusive advising methods by initiating multiple contacts with their advisees and corresponding with them about academic alerts, midterm grades, and final grades.
+Exemplary faculty advisors are chosen by the Academic Deans and Department Chairs in their colleges to serve as faculty advising liaisons.
+Faculty advising liaisons from each academic department advise incoming freshmen who have one or more at-risk characteristics.
+The faculty advising liaisons implement intrusive advising methods by initiating multiple contacts with their advisees and corresponding with them about academic alerts, midterm grades, and final grades.

-The goal of the Faculty Advising Liaison Program is to foster a relationship between the advisee and the advisor that will strengthen the student’s connection to the university, academic performance, and result in at-risk freshmen being more persistent.
+The goal of the Advising Liaison Program is to foster a relationship between the advisee and the advisor that will strengthen the student’s connection to the university, support their academic performance, and result in at-risk freshmen being more persistent.

 Advising Liaisons earn an annual faculty development stipend of $400 provided by the Center for Teaching and Learning.

 Click here to meet the Faculty Advising Liaisons for the 2017-2018 academic year.